Project

 This is a fairly recent addition and it looks like the header hasn't been included in the installer package for MityViewer yet.
 I've attached it here.

-RE: Acquiring images from MityCam CIS1910 with exposures grater than 1 sec - Added by Anton Bakulev over 7 years ago
+RE: Acquiring images from MityCam CIS1910 with exposures grater than 1 sec - Added by Anton Bakulev about 8 years ago

 I've tried to set clock rate to 40MHz but images acquired after that is zero valued.
 Did you tried this approach on your site?